hathibelagal-dev/instantpolyglot/docs/eng/Somali.md

 Examples:
 **Xaggee baad tegaysaa?**
 Where FOC-you going
-"Where are you going?"
+“Where are you going?”

 **Maxay samaysay Maryam?**
 What-she did Maryam
-"What did Maryam do?"
+“What did Maryam do?”

 ### Subordinate Clauses